TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/TDV/readme.md

 ![Import your sample](../../../import-screenshots/tdv_screenshots/3.png)

 5. Click on Upload Button.
-The Import app dialog displays the connector name, some generic errors and warnings as well as any specific errors or warnings pertaining to the app you are importing.
+The Import app dialog displays the trigger used, flowname, connector name, some generic errors and warnings as well as any specific errors or warnings pertaining to the app you are importing.

 ![The Import app dialog](../../../import-screenshots/tdv_screenshots/3-.png)
 ![The Import app dialog](../../../import-screenshots/tdv_screenshots/4.png)